CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/payload.md

 The two options will include:
 1. an embedded FHIR bundle in the HL7v2 message
 2. utilizing the HL7v2 OBX-5.1 Reference Pointer (RP)
-	- The RP may reference a full contained report in a transaction bundle
+	- The RP may reference a full contained report in a collection bundle
 	- The RP may reference a long query for a dynamic searchset

 The RP value contains a pointer to the data e.g., a URL of an FHIR genomic test result.
 The receiving system can use this reference pointer whenever it needs access to the actual data through other interface standards.